14 February 2019

 A scalable system.
 SAP Hybris easily manages increased traffic and supports thousands of transactions per hour.

-SAP Hybris also handles multiple languages, multiple currency checkout, and localised payment methods.
+SAP Hybris also handles multiple languages, multiple currency checkout, and localized payment methods.

 Small community.
 The Hybris support community is very small and is not as developed as other communities.